ttImp/FullwoodHackAcademy/README.md

 2. Explore the website and find the "About Us" page.

-3. We'll be targeting an employee named **Ella**.
-Based on the common corporate format, can you guess her email address?
+3. We'll be targeting an example user.
+Based on the common corporate format, can you guess a potential email address for an employee (e.g., `firstname.lastname@example.com`)?
+This will be your `target_username`.

-4. Try to log in using her email.
+4. Try to log in using this example email with a random password.
 Note what the website tells you when you fail.

+5.  **Understanding Password Complexity (In the Wild):** In a real-world scenario, you might try to sign up for a new account on the target website.
+Even if you don't complete the signup, the website's registration form often gives clues about password complexity requirements (e.g., "Password must be at least 8 characters long," "Must include a number and a special character").
+This information is super valuable for building a smarter password list for your brute-force attack.

+    * **Try This:** On the live site, look for a "Sign Up" or "Register" link.
+Click it and try to create a new account (you don't need to finish the whole process).
+Pay attention to any messages the website gives you about password rules as you type.
+What are they?
+(Note: This might not work on our live target, but it's a key step in real hacking).

 ---

+**Step 2: Security Through Obscurity (A Bad Idea!)**

+Some websites try to hide sensitive areas or pages (like an admin dashboard) by putting them in a `robots.txt` file.
+This file tells search engines (like Google) which pages *not* to index.

+But `robots.txt` is public – anyone (even a hacker) can read `robots.txt` and see what pages the website is trying to keep secret!

+**Lesson:** If something is sensitive, don't just hide it – you must protect it properly with things like strong passwords and access controls.

+**Your Task:**

+1. In your web browser, go to: `https://fullwoodhackademy2025.pro/robots.txt`
+2. Look at the `Disallow:` lines.
+Can you find any interesting paths that might lead to a hidden admin dashboard or a special user area?
+3. Try to visit these paths in your browser (e.g., `https://fullwoodhackademy2025.pro/admin-dashboard`).
+What happens if you try to access them without logging in?
+(You should see an error or a login page, because you don't have credentials yet).

+---

-**Step 2: Making a Simple GET Request**
+**Step 3: Making a Simple GET Request**

 Let's get our Python script to visit the login page, just like our browser did.